kortix-ai/agentpress/README.md

 poetry install
 ```

+## File Overview

+### agentpress/llm.py
+Core LLM API interface using LiteLLM.
+Supports 100+ LLMs using the OpenAI Input/Output Format.
+Easy to extend for custom model configurations and API endpoints. `make_llm_api_call()` can be imported to make LLM calls.

+### agentpress/thread_manager.py
+Orchestrates conversations between users, LLMs, and tools.
+Manages message history and automatically handles tool execution when LLMs request them.
+Tools registered here become available for LLM function calls.

+### agentpress/tool.py
+Base infrastructure for LLM-compatible tools.
+Inherit from `Tool` class and use `@tool_schema` decorator to create tools that are automatically registered for LLM function calling.
+Returns standardized `ToolResult` responses.

+### agentpress/tool_registry.py
+Central registry for tool management.
+Keeps track of available tools and their schemas, allowing selective function registration.
+Works with `thread_manager.py` to expose tools to LLMs.

+### agentpress/state_manager.py
+Simple key-value based state persistence using JSON files.
+For maintaining environment state, settings, or other persistent data.

 ## Philosophy

-- **Modular**: Pick and choose what you need.
-Each component is designed to work independently.
+- **Plug & Play**: Start with our defaults, then customize to your needs.
 - **Agnostic**: Built on LiteLLM, supporting any LLM provider.
 Minimal opinions, maximum flexibility.
 - **Simplicity**: Clean, readable code that's easy to understand and modify.
-- **Plug & Play**: Start with our defaults, then customize to your needs.
 - **No Lock-in**: Take full ownership of the code.
 Copy what you need directly into your codebase.

 ## Contributing